falco81/Kuro/README.md

 # KuroDLC Modding Toolkit

 A comprehensive Python toolkit for creating and managing DLC mods for games using the KuroDLC format.
-This toolkit provides utilities for item discovery, ID management, conflict resolution, shop assignment automation, **schema conversion from KuroTools**, **ID allocation visualization**, and **3D model viewing**.
+This toolkit provides utilities for item discovery, ID management, conflict resolution, shop assignment automation, **schema conversion from KuroTools**, **ID allocation visualization**, **automatic MDL-to-DLC entry generation**, and **3D model viewing with textures, animations, and scene rendering**.

 [![Python Version](https://img.shields.io/badge/python-3.7%2B-blue)](https://www.python.org/downloads/)
 [![License](https://img.shields.io/badge/license-GPL--3.0-green)](LICENSE)

-**viewer_mdl_textured_anim_beta.exe**
+---

+## 3D Model Viewer — Changelog

+**viewer_mdl_textured_anim.py/exe** — full-featured 3D model viewer with textures, skeleton, animations, physics, controller support, scene mode, and more.

-new tool for quick preview of model. ideally associate exe with mdl file. for correct display of textures it looks for standard folder structure. for proper function it needs to have all necessary data extracted in the game data structure, including model_info and mdl with animations, ~~it currently only supports mi/json model_info in text form, it does not support binary for now~~ -resolved in beta3
+Ideally associate the .exe with .mdl files.
+For correct display of textures it looks for the standard folder structure.
+For proper function it needs to have all necessary data extracted in the game data structure, including `model_info` and `.mdl` with animations.

 ```
 └───asset
     ├───common